luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 >The whale count is **666**.

-**Yes, the [Number of the Beast](https://en.wikipedia.org/wiki/Number_of_the_Beast), tied to the whale, is hidden in the text!** Now if we're splitting hairs my analysis was oversimplified.
-The **666** result ignores all instances coupled with punctuation--i.e. "whales," or "whales;" or "whales.".
-While I acknowledge these holes in my program, I prefer to think of there being **666** *standalone* occurrences in the text.
-This way my finding can lend itself to all sorts of other creative or destructive narratives.
-Like using *the whale* separated from *the ocean* as a symbol for the separation of God from Man.
-So Melville’s magic continues.
-But I’ll stop my sorcery there.
+**Yes, the [Number of the Beast](https://en.wikipedia.org/wiki/Number_of_the_Beast), tied to the whale, is hidden in the text!** If we're splitting hairs my analysis was oversimplified.
+The **666** result ignores all instances split with punctuation attached--i.e. *whales,* or *whales.* or *whales;*.
+Acknowledging the gaps in my program, I still love this whale count.

-Its happenstances like this that really invite me on this programming journey.
+In Moby Dick, Melville confronted many big ideas such as fate and free will as well as the relationship between God and Man.
+So its funny that I found the beast, another major mythological icon, lurking within the whale.
+Connecting these two symbols reveals yet another allegory extracted from Melville's text, one I imagine few people know about.

+This program gave me the amazing feeling of successfully programming a solution x1000.
+It showed me just how much enjoyment and understanding I can derive from the programming.

+#Full Program

 You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
-Thanks for reading!
+This blog isn't called **lunacy** for nothing!